victorbiga/engineering-management/README.md

 ## Hiring

+### General

+* 📖 [Hiring The Best Knowledge Workers, Techies & Nerds: The Secrets & Science Of Hiring Technical People](https://www.amazon.com/Hiring-Knowledge-Workers-Techies-Nerds/dp/0932633595), Johanna Rothman.
+A solution-oriented book.
+	* Train your interview team to apply a limited-consensus approach to hiring.
+When groups use limited consensus, not everyone may agree with the decision, but each person should be satisfied enough with a particular candidate’s suitability not to block the decision to hire him or her.
+	* What if the vetoer is someone I don’t want to keep in the organization?”
+The answer to this is simple: In the interview process, only involve employees whose work you respect and value.
+If an employee isn’t successful in his or her technical position, don’t make that employee part of the interview team.
+	* Make sure members of your team interview an internal candidate the same way they would interview an external candidate.
+	* Know why you’re hiring more people.
+Define your problems to define your hiring strategy.
+	* Sometimes, the main reason a hiring manager doesn’t hire a candidate is that he or she has a gut feeling that the person just won’t fit well with the culture.
+But a “gut feeling” is not a good reason not to hire someone, so train yourself to articulate culture-fit differences.
+	* I personally do not consider certification to mean anything much when I am hiring someone for a technical position.
+Because the knowledge tested is functional-skills book knowledge, make sure you understand what the person must do to maintain his or her certification and the value of that certification to your environment.
+	* Too often, internal recruiters look for tool and technology expertise or for advanced academic degrees, rather than for functional skill or for product-domain experience.
+	* If you feel the need to take notes, take them on paper, never on a computer.
+My reason for this is that when you use a computer, you have to sit behind a screen, which creates a barrier between you and the candidate.
+	* Promising an unconditional promotion is not just risky; it is stupid.
+Circumstances within the company can change; the employee may not perform up to expectations; the economy may tank.
 * A good example of [offer letter](https://medium.com/@henrysward/a-better-offer-letter-4e9bf61a7365#.md4rm1zlp) from eShares.
 * [We Hire the Best, Just Like Everyone Else](http://blog.codinghorror.com/we-hire-the-best-just-like-everyone-else/), Jeff Atwood.
 * [How to Hire](https://medium.com/swlh/how-to-hire-34f4ded5f176#.jxkz3wrs3): one of the best articles about hiring.